André Riedl

-André Riedl (born October 10, 1940) is a politician from Quebec, Canada.
+André Riedl (October 10, 1940 - April 5, 2023) was a politician from Quebec, Canada.
 He was a Member of the National Assembly for the electoral district of Iberville from 2007 to 2008.

-Born in the Saint-Henri neighbourhood in Montreal on October 10, 1940, Riedl went on a training course with the Canadian Forces in 1957.
+Born in the Saint-Henri neighbourhood in Montreal on October 10, 1940, Riedl went on a training course in 1957 with the Canadian Forces.
 He was later for nine years the president of BOC Gaz Canada, a gas and equipment supplier.
 He also did international public speaking and was involved in the Missisquoi and Magog-Orford Chamber of Commerce.
 He once said that "unions are a necessary evil".

 Riedl was first elected in the 2007 election as a member of the Action démocratique du Québec (ADQ) with 42% of the vote.
 Liberal incumbent Jean Rioux finished third with 25% of the vote.
 Riedl took office on April 12, 2007.
 On October 23, 2008, Riedl crossed the floor to the governing Liberal Party.